 Is the amount of housing benefit right?

-How is housing benefit worked out?
+How we work out housing benefit

-Not happy with a housing benefit decision?
+If you are not happy with a housing benefit decision

 - Do you disagree with the information we have used?